archivesspace/tech-docs/src/content/docs/about/development.md

 ## Sitemap

 Starlight has built-in [sitemap support](https://starlight.astro.build/guides/customization/#enable-sitemap) which is enabled via the top-level `site` key in `astro.config.mjs`.
 This key generates `/sitemap-index.xml` and `/sitemap-0.xml` when Tech Docs is [built](#building-the-site), and adds the sitemap link to the `<head>` of every page. `public/robots.txt` also points to the sitemap.

+## Tests

+Tech Docs uses [Cypress](https://www.cypress.io/) for end-to-end testing customizations made to the underlying Starlight framework and other project needs.
+Add new tests to `cypress/e2e`.